flokk.

 Kapalıcarsi (Grand Bazaar)

 Save the Grand Bazaar for the last day when you know what you want and can navigate with purpose, since its 4,000 shops spread across 61 streets can overwhelm first-timers.
-Good things to buy with kid
+Good things to buy with kids include hand-painted ceramic tiles, small evil-eye charms, and patterned bookmarks from the stationery vendors near the Beyazit Gate.

 shopping